MICS-Lab/novae/data/README.md

-# Download public data
+# Public datasets

-This directory contains `shell` and `python` scripts used to download public spatial transcriptomics datasets.
+We detail below how to download public spatial transcriptomics datasets.
+The data will be saved in this directory, and will be used to train `novae`.

-## Scripts
+## Download

 For consistency, all the scripts below need to be executed at the root of this directory (i.e., `novae/data`).